dylan-lang/opendylan/documentation/intro-dylan/source/multiple-dispatch.rst

 ``<car>`` and ``<state-inspector>`` -- is invoked first and calls :drm:`next-method` to invoke the less-specific methods in turn.

-For an exact definition of "specific", see the DRM.
+For an exact definition of "specific", see :drm:`method dispatch` in the DRM.

 Dispatching on Specific Objects
 ===============================